 Scotch Whisky – Features and Categories

 When you think about whisky, one of the first names to come to mind is Scotland.
 Place of birth of this beverage, is an unavoidable name of the global whisky production.
 Scotch Whisky is one of the most popular and well-known drinks worldwide.
-Scotch is made from grains such as barley, rye or wheat.
+However, there are different types of Scotch whisky and, to be a real connoisseur, you should be aware of them all.

 Like other famous beverages such as Champagne or Port, Scotch Whisky also has several rules that differentiate it from other similar beverages produced elsewhere.
 So to be authentic Scotch, it must be distilled and matured in Scottish territory.
 Moreover, the ripening process must have a minimum legally defined, 3 years in oak barrels.
 There are other rules that must be followed to receive Scotch designation: